-New Admin Password
+Adula Deserved

 Admin Password

 New Password

 Strong

-Confirm ₩⊗
+Confirm ••••••

 Unlock Pattern

+Note Valid password range [8-16].
+You

-Note: Valid password range can use a combination of n lowercase, uppercase and character for your passwor two kinds of them contained special
+Note: Valid password range [8-16].
+You can use a combination of numbers, lowercase, uppercase and special character for your password with al least two kinds of them contained.

-Previous ок Ex
+Previous ок

-You can enter click the 🔤 to show the characters input.
+You can enter click the 🔛 to show the characters input.